software-mansion/react-native-screens/createNativeStackNavigator/README.md

 String that applies `rtl` or `ltr` form to the stack.
 On Android, you have to add `android:supportsRtl="true"` in the manifest of your app to enable `rtl`.
 On Android, if you set the above flag in the manifest, the orientation changes without the need to do it programmatically if the phone has `rtl` direction enabled.
 On iOS, the direction defaults to `ltr`, and only way to change it is via this prop.

+#### `enableNativeBackButtonDismissal` (Android only)

+Boolean indicating whether, when the Android default back button is clicked, the `pop` action should be performed on the native side or on the JS side to be able to prevent it.
+Unfortunately the same behavior is not available on iOS since the behavior of native back button cannot be changed there.
+In order to prevent the dismiss there, you should provide your own back button using `headerLeft`.

+Defaults to `false`.

 #### `gestureEnabled`

 Whether you can use gestures to dismiss this screen.
 Defaults to `true`,